transloadit/uppy/website/src/docs/xhrupload.md

 })
 ```

+### `validateStatus(statusCode, responseText, response)`

+> This option is only used for **local** uploads at this time.
+Uploads from remote providers like Google Drive or Instagram do not support this and will always use the default.

+Check if the response from the upload endpoint indicates that the upload was successful.
+By default, responses with a 2xx HTTP status code are considered successful.

+#### Return value

+Return `true` if the response indicates success.
+Then, [`getResponseData()`](#getResponseData-responseText-response) will be called and the upload will be marked as successful.

+Return `false` if the response indicates failure.
+Then, both [`getResponseData()`](#getResponseData-responseText-response) and [`getResponseError()`](#getResponseError-responseText-response) will be called and the upload will be marked as unsuccessful.

+#### Parameters

+The `statusCode` is the numeric HTTP status code returned by the endpoint.

+The `responseText` is the XHR endpoint response as a string.

+`response` is the [XMLHttpRequest][] object.

 ### `getResponseData(responseText, response)`

 When an upload has completed, Uppy will extract response data from the upload endpoint.
-This response data will be available on the file's `.response` property, and be emitted in the `upload-success` event:
+This response data will be available on the file's `.response` property, and be emitted in the [`upload-success`][uppy.upload-success] event:

 ```js
 uppy.getFile(fileID).response